supergrayfly/spectrrfi-contracts/docs/index.md

 ## SpectrrManager

-This contracrt handles functions that can only be called by the dev address (e.g.: Adding new tradable tokens).
+This contract handles functions that can only be called by the dev address (e.g.: Adding new tradable tokens).

 ### feeAddress